mdf-github/oura_collective/README.md

 `conda activate oura_collective`.

 ## Downloading the data
-The data is available at https://doi.org/10.6084/m9.figshare.29625014.
-Download the `data/` folder and place the contents in the directory containing `oura_collective.py`.
+The data is available by reasonable request to the corresponding authors.
+However, we are including a sample dataset in the data repository so that users can run the script and understand how the results were generated.

+Below is the file tree structure assumed by the code:

     oura_collective
     |--data